cchitsiang/awesome-stars/README.md

 - [memphisdev/memphis-broker](https://github.com/memphisdev/memphis-broker) - A powerful messaging platform for modern developers
 - [teamhanko/hanko](https://github.com/teamhanko/hanko) - A passkey-first approach to authentication that takes you on the journey beyond passwords.
 For better security, conversion rates, and happier users.
 - [charmbracelet/gum](https://github.com/charmbracelet/gum) - A tool for glamorous shell scripts 🎀
-- [coder/coder](https://github.com/coder/coder) - Remote development environments on your infrastructure
+- [coder/coder](https://github.com/coder/coder) - Remote development environments on your infrastructure provisioned with Terraform
 - [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file
 - [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [cloudwego/kitex](https://github.com/cloudwego/kitex) - A high-performance and strong-extensibility Go RPC framework that helps developers build microservices.